-A. We provide monetary support for living expenses, tuition and a portion which you will apply to health insurance and fees.
+A. We provide monetary support for living expenses and tuition.
 This stipend is adjusted each year for living expenses.

 Q. Will I be able to obtain outside scholarships?

 A. Yes.
-Information on the various outside scholarships and how to apply for them is available at graduateschool.wustl.edu/external-funding, engineering.wustl.edu/academics/graduate-admissions/tuition-financial-assistance/funding-support.html.
+Information on the various outside scholarships and how to apply for them is available at provost.wustl.edu/vpge/fellowships-funding-and-support/

 Q. Are there resources on campus that support PhD students?